Farm camp for Schools

 - What a Blacksmith is and the tools used

 - Temperature needed for shaping steel and fire requirements

 - Watch an interactive demonstration of shaping a piece of steel into a small ornamental horseshoe.

-Using our iconic clydesdale ‘Blue’ children will get a chance to try Hand Ploughing, an activity they are not able to experience anywhere else.
-The children will get a chance to steer Blue to our top paddock where we hitch him up to the Plough.
-After an introduction to Ploughing students will get a chance to plough a section of our paddock, getting a feel of the time and effort involved in pioneer farming.
+Using our iconic clydesdale ‘Sally’ children will get a chance to try hand ploughing, an activity they are not able to experience anywhere else.
+The children will get a chance to steer Sally to our top paddock where we hitch her up to the plough.
+After an introduction to ploughing, students will get a chance to plough a section of our paddock, getting a feel of the time and effort involved in pioneer farming.